Sotty75/sdl-prototype/development_diary.md

 I have reworked the test tiled map to use a better tiles resolution (now they are 16x16 pixels) and implemented the logic to handle polygonal colliders in the map, required to work with slopes.

+## October 20, 2025

+Started to work on a different branch to migrate my rendering logic to SDL_GPU as it looks like the way to go.

 ## Later

 - Implementation of a precise delta time logic which does not depend on the system framerate.